On November 30, 2021, the Ontario legislature passed Bill 27, the Working for Workers Act, 2021.

 The definition of “disconnecting from work” is curious.
 It is focused solely on communication, which is, arguably, just one aspect of our jobs – actually doing the work is the main thing.
 It is likely the drafters believed the ESA already covered the doing of work through its provisions on hours of work, payment of wages and overtime.
 It is also noteworthy that there is no obligation to confer with employees on the development of the policy, which we have seen with some other mandated workplace policies.

 Currently, there is little guidance to provide to employers on the content of their right-to-disconnect policies.
 HR leaders and employees alike are looking forward to seeing government’s regulations.
 There are likely to be exemptions for certain classes of employees as well, especially managers.
 For now, employers should start turning their minds to this issue; however, there may not be much to do until we see the regulations.
+UPDATE: No new regulations are forthcoming with respect to this new employment standard.
+Thus, although employers must put in place a policy, the contents of the policy are up to each individual employer.

 If you have any questions about workplace policies, contact our employment law team.